SebastJava/prosilver-lm/README.md

 This Prosilver-lm is a custom tailored new look and feel for the LinuxMint forums.
 The LinuxMint forums are powered by [phpBB®](https://www.phpbb.com/) and this Prosilver-lm is a phpBB theme.
 This Prosilver-lm is what we call a "child" theme.
 It is based on the Prosilver parent theme.
 The Prosilver theme is the standard, default theme on phpBB.
 It is trustworthy.
 And this child theme here is just a small package.
 It only contains the modifications made on top of this standard and trustworthy Prosilver theme.

+Don't get overwhelmed by the amount of files here.
+Most of these files are not part of the theme itself: preview, favicon, etc. You don't really need these.
+The files you need to look at are:

+* template/ (directory)
+* theme/ (directory)
+* style.cfg

+As you can see, there aren't many files in there.
+And that's all you need !

 This Prosilver-lm being just a small child theme, this means it can easily and quickly be reviewed.
 And tested.
 And approved.
 And it won't be hard to merge the occasional updates coming from the parent theme.
 This child and parent theme structure is the most efficient and recommended way to work, as stated by phpBB.
 You can read all about phpBB theme creation on:

 * https://www.phpbb.com/styles/installing/#a-editing (introduction)